giobel/giobel.github.io/_posts/2018-02-08-SurvivingAI.md

     - They do not (as far as we know) get excited about the prospect of achieving their goals.
     - They do not (we believe) actually understand what they are doing when they play a game of chess, for instance.
 **In this sense it is fair to say that what AI systems do is “mere computation”.
 Then again, a lot of what the human brain does is “mere computation”**

+# 2. Tomorrow's AI
 As Douglas Adams said, anything invented after you’re thirty-five is against the natural order of things, anything invented between when you’re fifteen and thirty-five is new and exciting, and anything that is in the world when you’re born is just a natural part of the way the world works.

+- Internet of Things.
+We don’t yet know whether the myriad devices connecting up to the Internet of Things will communicate with us directly, or via personal digital assistants like Hermione.

+- all industries are now part of the **information industry** Much of the cost of developing a modern car – and much of the quality of its performance – lies in the software that controls it.

+Demis Hassabis has said that AI converts information into knowledge, which he sees as empowering people.
+Most of the tasks that we perform each day can be broken down into 4 fundamental skills:
+- looking
+- reading
+- writing
+- integrating knowledge.
+AI is already helping with all these tasks in a wide range of situation Marketers used to observe that much of the value of a product lay in the branding The same is now true of the information which surrounds it

+# 3. FROM DIGITAL DISRUPTION TO ECONOMIC SINGULARITY

+Concerns about AI:
+- automating our jobs out of existence,
+- is de-humanising war
+- digital disruption placing millions of people around the world at a sudden and unexpected disadvantage

+## 3.1 Digital disruption

+Buzzwords:
+- early 2010s: Big Data
+- mid 2010s: Digital Disruption.
+    - caused by the Internet
+    - peer to peer commerce (AirBnB founded 2008, Uber founded 2009) Peter Diamandis, Singularity University, 6Ds of digital disruption of insurgent companies:
+1. Digitized, exploiting the ability to share information at the speed of light
+2. Deceptive, because their growth, being exponential, is hidden for some time and then seems to accelerate almost out of control
+3. Disruptive, because they steal huge chunks of market share from incumbents
+4. Dematerialized, in that much of their value lies in the information they provide rather than anything physical, which means their distribution costs can be minimal or zero
+5. Demonetized, in that they can provide for nothing things which customers previously had to pay for dearly
+6. Democratized, in that they make products and services which were previously the preserve of the rich (like cellphones) available to the many.
+(7.)
+Data-driven.
+The disruptive companies exploit the massive amounts of data that are now available, and the computational capacity to analyse them.

+*Business leaders often know what they need to do: set up small internal teams of their most talented people to brainstorm potential disruptions and then go ahead and do the disrupting first.
+These teams need high-level support and freedom from the usual metrics of return on investment, at least for a while.
+The theory is fairly easy but putting it into practice is hard: most will need external help, and many will fail.*

+## 3.2 Killer robots
+- within a decade or two, fully autonomous weapons will be available to military forces with deep pockets
+- They argue that lethal force should never be delegated to machines because they can never be morally responsible.

+## 3.3 Economic singularity

+*Automation*
+- In the late 20th century, automation came mainly in the form of robots, particularly in the automotive and electrical / electronic industries
+- 1930 John Maynard Keynes: unemployment due to our discovery of means of economising the use of labour outrunning the pace at which we can find new uses for labour.
+But this is only a temporary phase of maladjustment.
+- Up to now the replacement of humans by machines has been a gradual process.
+- The idea that each job lost to automation equates to a person rendered permanently unemployed is known as the Luddite Fallacy.
+- Some people argue that soon, people automated out of a job may not find new employment,
+- A report in September 2013 by the Oxford Martin School estimated that 45% of American jobs would disappear in the next 20 years, in two waves:
+    - 1st: low-skilled jobs in transportation and administration.
+    - 2nd: middle and upper-middle class: professional occupations like medicine and the law, managerial jobs, and even in the arts.
+Systems like IBM’s Watson will progress from being decision-support systems to being decision-taking systems.
+In this vision, a requirement for creativity is not necessarily a defence against automation.
+- Some people argue that the fears are over-done because technology is not actually advancing as fast
+- There is an increase in productivity, but for some reason our economic measurements don’t catch it.